lforalaska/my-gatsby-project/content/posts/2020-12-29-the-technical-interview.md

 There's a common acronym used to describe the "top" big tech companies: FAANG.
 Sometimes FANG, sometimes FAANMG.
 It's usually some combination of Facebook, Apple, Amazon, Netflix, Google, and Microsoft.
 These companies are amongst the highest paying and their name on your resume is considered a golden stamp of approval in most circles.
 Along with the FAANG, there are companies at the similar compensation scale that most tech circles hold in high esteem, even if your grandparents have never heard of them.
 These companies include Stripe, Uber/Lyft, AirBnB, and ByteDance (TikTok).
 To see an overview of compensation of these companies, check out[](https://www.levels.fyi/2020/?ref=top_bar_banner) [levels.fyi](https://www.levels.fyi/2020/?ref=top_bar_banner).
 Getting an interview at one of these companies is best done through an internal referral as they receive thousands of outside applications for each posting.

 Usually the next "tier" of tech companies are the hot startups.
-Startups that recently raised a Series C are growing rapidly.
-None of your family members have probably heard of them, but you'll likely get to do a greater variety of things than at the more notable companies.
+Startups that recently raised a Series C and are growing rapidly.
+None of your family members have probably heard of them, but you'll likely get to do a greater variety of things than at the bigger companies.
 Many of these positions are also fully remote.
 They probably offer sizable equity and less base salary, though more and more companies are becoming flexible on how you'd like to be paid.
 A handful of these companies will IPO and could generate incredible wealth for early employees.
 At these companies, the interviewing process will most likely emulate the FAANG-style ones, but with less formality.
 At this stage, a referral is also worth a lot more since there are less employees.

 Then there's every other tech company.
 Some of these are extremely early stage startups where you'd be an engineer, but also a designer and customer support.
 Your base pay is likely very small and your stock options are sizable (and risky).
 The interviewing process is very informal.
 Most likely you just know one of the cofounders.
-The interview process may be more of a selling talk where they're just trying to convince you to join.
+The interview process may be more of a selling point where they're just trying to convince you to join.
 Other companies are long established public companies that are in "maintenance" mode.
 You'd learn a few things, but most of the employees tend to be just waiting out their days until retirement.
 Work life balance is usually good and the pay is decent.
 The interviewing process can vary dramatically.
 They may do something similar to FAANG style, they may do take home assignments, they may use a third party assessment tool.

 ## The Interviewing Process